 He was standing before a table which was littered all over with pots, brushes, boxes, and a score of the like trifles, which he had either bought or borrowed for the occasion.
-A large hand mirror was balanced against the wall, with rushlights on either In front of this, with a most solemn and serious expression upon his pale handsome face, the baronet was arranging and rearranging a white berdash cravat.
+A large hand mirror was balanced against the wall, with rushlights on either side of it.
+In front of this, with a most solemn and serious expression upon his pale handsome face, the baronet was arranging and rearranging a white berdash cravat.
 His riding-boots were brightly polished, and the broken seam repaired.
 His sword-sheath, breastplate, and trappings were clear and bright.
-He wore his gayest and newest suit, and, above all, he had donned a most noble and impressive full-buttoned periwig, dropped down to his shoulders, as white as powder From his dainty riding-hat to his could make it. shining spur there was no speck or stain upon him -a sad set-off to my own state, plastered as I was with a thick frost of the Sedgemoor mud, and disordered from having ridden and worked for two days without rest or repose.
+He wore his gayest and newest suit, and, above all, he had donned a most noble and impressive fullbottomed periwig, which drooped down to his shoulders, as white as powder could make it.
+From his dainty riding-hat to his shining spur there was no speck or stain upon him-a sad set-off to my own state, plastered as I was with a thick frost of the Sedgemoor mud, and disordered from having ridden and worked for two days without rest or repose.